 Currently, our International Programs are based in Mexico, Colombia, Cuba, and Honduras.
 We document the human costs of unethical trade and military policy, educate and inspire U.S. citizens who travel with us to our sites, and mobilize a grassroots network of nonviolent activists, many who are faith-based, who hold policymakers accountable and work for changed U.S. foreign policy towards Latin America.

 Click here to read more about Witness for Peace

 Click here to read the Witness for Peace Covenant

 Witnessing in Latin America

 Witness for Peace regularly organizes delegations geared towards the particular interests of faith communities.
-These delegations focus on the local faith community’s understanding of God’s call, allow time for internal spiritual reflection and shared worship with our hopes.
+These delegations focus on the local faith community’s understanding of God’s call, and allow time for internal spiritual reflection and shared worship.
 If you would like more information on our delegations program or would like to discuss a potential delegation, please contact Ken Crowley, National Delegations Organizer.